-The Academy works in two ways:
+The Academy works in three ways:

 Dr. Angeliki Avgitidou studied Architecture at the Aristotle University of Thessaloniki and Fine Art at Central Saint Martins College of Art and Design, University of the Arts (MA, PhD).
 She has exhibited internationally at venues that include the ICA (London) and the French Museum of Photography.
 She has participated in all three Performance Festivals of the Biennale of Contemporary Art of Thessaloniki and the Performance Biennale Deformes (Chile).
 She is Assistant Professor at the Department of Fine and Applied Arts of The University of Western Macedonia in Greece and teaches on the MA Graphic Arts – Multimedia of the Greek Open University.
 She is Sounding Board member of the i-node of the Planetary Collegium, Plymouth University.
 Her research interests include the everyday, autobiographical practices, body and space, gender and identity, performance and politics/activism, performance documentation and the archive.